Destinations Greece Athens

 Coast path from Hydra Town · 30 minutes

-Walk the stone coastal path west of Hydra Town — past Kamini fishing harbour, past Castello, to Vlychos (a small pebble cove with two tavernas).
-Swim.
-The DESTE Foundation Slaughterhouse is on the path if a summer exhibition is on.
+Walk the stone coastal path west of Hydra Town, past Kamini fishing harbour, past Castello, to Vlychos (a small pebble cove with two tavernas) and swim when you get there.
+The DESTE Foundation Slaughterhouse sits on the path if a summer exhibition is on.

 30-min walkSwim at Vlychos